SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

     worker_name = lib.get_module_name()
     logger = logging.getLogger(worker_name)

-:py:data:`worker_name` is used to identify the source of logging message and message exchanged between the worker and the nowcast manager process. :py:func:`~SalishSeaTools.salishsea_tools.nowcast.lib.get_module_name` provides the worker's module name stripped of its path and :kbd:`.py` suffix.
+:py:data:`worker_name` is used to identify the source of logging messages, and messages exchanged between the worker and the nowcast manager process.
+:py:func:`~SalishSeaTools.salishsea_tools.nowcast.lib.get_module_name` provides the worker's module name stripped of its path and :kbd:`.py` suffix.

-:py:data:`logger` is our interface to the logging framework and we give this module's instance the worker's name.
+:py:data:`logger` is our interface to the Python standard library logging framework and we give this module's instance the worker's name.

 Python scoping rules make module level variables available for use in any functions in the module without passing them as arguments but assigning new values to them elsewhere in the module will surely mess things up.